Novel Bounds From The Weak Gravity and Festina Lente Conjectures: The FLC and Naturalness

 On the other hand, the WGC places an upper bound on $\Lambda$ as discussed in detail in \cite{Cheung:2014vva}.
 Combining the two results, we have

 which implies a lower bound on the $U(1)$ charge $q \geq \sqrt{6}H/M_{P}$.
-This is identical to the result obtained in \cite{Montero:2021otb} from the combined application of the FL and the WGC.
+This is identical to the result obtained in \cite{Montero:2021otb} from the combined application of the FLC and the WGC.
 However, here we obtain the same result from the consideration of naturalness.
 If we use the current value of $H_{0}$, then we get a bound $q \gtrsim 10^{-60}$.
-However, we can obtain stronger bounds from inflation (see Eq.~(\ref{eq:BBN_inf_bound}))
+However, we can obtain stronger bounds from inflation (see Eq.~(\ref{eq:BBN_inf_bound}))\footnote{We should point out that all such bounds should be understood as lower limits only, as opposed to describing the phenomenology of actual particles.}

 In addition, we can set an \textit{upper} limit on inflation